apache/nuttx/configs/same70-xplained/README.txt

        Where <server-ip> is the IP address of either the E1 or I2 endpoints.

     STATUS:
       2017-08-16:  Configurations added.
-Currently hangs in mrf24j40_reset() before the NSH appears on the serial console.
+Initially, I saw hangs i mrf24j40_reset() before the NSH appears on the serial console.
+        Unlike the SAMV71-XULT, the SPI looks clean, but was hanging nevertheless.

+        Then, on subsequent testing, it "magically" started behaving properaly and seems quite stable now.. although I did nothing to the the problem.
+Perhaps the radio was in a bad state for awhile;
+        perhaps something I did masked the problem.
+However, all is well for the time being.

   netnsh: